This chapter describes the CTX_QUERY PL/SQL package you can use for generating query feedback, counting hits, and creating stored query expressions.

 Specify the result set descriptor in XML.
 It describes what the result set should contain.
 See "The Input Result Set Descriptor" for more details.

-on input, a session-duration temporary lob will be allocated and returned to the user.
+Specify the output result set.
+If this variable is NULL on input, a session-duration temporary lob will be allocated and returned to the user.
 The user is responsible for deallocating this temporary lob.
 See "The Output Result Set XML" for more details.

-, then the query will only be evaluated for the given partition.
-If the index is partitioned and part_name
+Specify the index partition name.
+If the index is global, part_name must be NULL.
+If the index is partitioned and part_name is not NULL, then the query will only be evaluated for the given partition.
+If the index is partitioned and part_name is NULL, then the query will be evaluated for all partitions.

 This procedure creates either a stored or session-duration query expression (SQE).
 Only the query definition is stored.

-SQL operator references the definition of the query.
+SQEs are used to store the definition of a query without storing any results.
+Referencing the query with the CONTAINS SQL operator references the definition of the query.
 In this way, SQEs make it easy for defining long or frequently used query expressions.
 Creating a session-duration SQE is useful for when you do not want the maintenance overhead of deleting unused or no longer needed SQEs.

 Supported Operators

-query operators.
+Stored query expressions support all of the CONTAINS query operators.
 Stored query expressions also support all of the special characters and other components that can be used in a query expression, including other stored query expressions.

 Privileges

 Users are permitted to create and remove stored query expressions owned by them.
 Users are permitted to use stored query expressions owned by anyone.
-The CTXSYS
+The CTXSYS user can create or remove stored query expressions for any user.

 Syntax